operand/agency/README.md

 number of humans, artificial, or other computing systems may equally address each other as individual "operators" that you may perform "actions" on.

-`everything` hides the details of the common messaging format and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.
+`everything` handles the details of the common messaging system and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.